Sandyyyyy166/computational-fluid-dynamics-study/README.md

 ## Part 1: C++ Compilation and the Role of Libraries

 C++ operates differently from an interpreted language like Python.

+**Compiler vs. Interpreter:** The core difference is WHEN the translation to machine code happens.
+A **Compiler** (like in C++) acts as a master translator, converting the entire source code into a fast, standalone executable file BEFORE you run it.
+In contrast, an **Interpreter** (like in Python) acts as a simultaneous translator, reading and executing the code line-by-line DURING runtime.

 C++ requires a compilation step because the human-readable source code must be translated by a compiler into low-level machine code instructions that the CPU can execute directly.
 While this adds a step to the development process, it is precisely this translation that gives C++ its immense performance advantage at runtime, which is critical for scientific computing.

 A **library** is simply a collection of pre-written, reusable code (like functions or classes) designed to be used by another program, it **cannot contain its own `main()` function**.
 This is because `main()` is the unique starting point for a program's execution, and having two would create a conflict.